Bruce Spraggins

 Warren Bruce Spraggins (August 31, 1939 – September 12, 2021) was an American professional basketball player.
 In college, he led the NCAA Small Colleges in scoring in 1960–61 and was a two-time first-team All-Central Intercollegiate Athletic Association player for the Virginia Union Panthers.
-Professionally, Spraggins' career lasted from 1961 to 1971 spanning three different leagues (American Basketball League, Continental Basketball Association, and American Basketball Association).
+Professionally, Spraggins' career lasted from 1961 to 1971 spanning three different leagues (American Basketball League, Eastern Professional Basketball League (EPBL) / Eastern Basketball Association (EBA), and American Basketball Association).
+Spraggins was selected to the All-EPBL First Team in 1969 and Second Team in 1967 and 1970.

 Spraggins died on September 12, 2021, in Charles City, Virginia, at age 82.